Tips for running in cold weather

 Do a good warmup if you’re running in the winter

 Take a few extra minutes to get your joints and muscles loose.
 Do your warm-up indoors, if possible, and focus on dynamic stretches like leg swings and walking toe touches.
 Stretching is not a warmup!

 Cold, dry conditions make the respiratory system work harder, and can damage the lungs if you’re not careful.
 To protect yourself, shorten your runs when the temperature is 20 degrees Fahrenheit or colder, and cover your mouth with a balaclava or ski mask.

-The cold makes you feel less thirsty, but your body is still sweating so you need to diligently replace fluids, just as you would in the heat.
+Running in the cold makes you feel less thirsty, but your body is still sweating so you need to diligently replace fluids, just as you would in the heat.
 Winter months tend to be drier, and runners may be less aware of the amount of sweating that’s actually occurring.